iechor/docs/content/compose/gettingstarted.md

 ---
-description: Check out this tutorial on how to use Docker Compose from defining application dependencies to experimenting with commands.
+description: Check out this tutorial on how to use iEchor Compose from defining application dependencies to experimenting with commands.
-keywords: docker compose example, docker compose tutorial, how to use docker compose, running docker compose, how to run docker compose, docker compose build image, docker compose command example, run docker compose file, how to create a docker compose file, run a docker compose file
+keywords: iechor compose example, iechor compose tutorial, how to use iechor compose, running iechor compose, how to run iechor compose, iechor compose build image, iechor compose command example, run iechor compose file, how to create a iechor compose file, run a iechor compose file
-title: Docker Compose Quickstart
+title: iEchor Compose Quickstart
 ---

-This tutorial aims to introduce fundamental concepts of Docker Compose by guiding you through the development of a basic Python web application.
+This tutorial aims to introduce fundamental concepts of iEchor Compose by guiding you through the development of a basic Python web application.

-Using the Flask framework, the application features a hit counter in Redis, providing a practical example of how Docker Compose can be applied in web development scenarios.
+Using the Flask framework, the application features a hit counter in Redis, providing a practical example of how iEchor Compose can be applied in web development scenarios.

 The concepts demonstrated here should be understandable even if you're not familiar with Python.